bgerardi20/my-recipe-finder-node-capstone/README.md

 ------------>Save button, saves new recipe to library.

 # User Stories
-As a user I want to
-As a user I want to
+As a user I want to have a clear understanding of the sites purpose in order to create a library for the recipes i've searched and want to try. [intro screen]

-As a user I want to
+As a user I want to be able to make a quick search for recipes i'm intrested in, and add the ones I like to my saved library. [home screen]

-As a user I want to
+As a user I want to be able to view the recipes that match my search criteria, and add the ones I like to my saved library. [results section]

-As a user I want to
+As a user I want to be able to customize the ingredients that are attributed to a specific recipe in my library. [recipe screen]

-As a user I want to
+As a user I want to be able to upload my own personal recipes to my library. [create screen]

 # Screenshots

 # Working Prototype
-Find a working prototype with Node at
+Find a working prototype with Node at https://my-recipe-finder-node-capstone.herokuapp.com/

 # Functionality
 When the user brings up the landing page it explains the pupose of the app.